Vignesh-Nadar/kg_Vignesh-Nadar_2022/README.md

-Adding the JavaScript solution to the assessment question :
+Adding the JavaScript and Golang solution to the assessment question :

 Given an array : [3,25,209], print "Three,TwoFive,TwoZeroNine" into stdout